Shopify/polaris/.github/CONTRIBUTING.md

 ## Breaking changes

-If your pull request contains breaking changes, please target the branch for the next major release and open a pull request against `master` that introduces the deprecation warnings and upgrade path.
-If you are unsure if the changes are considered breaking or not, open your pull request against the `master` branch and let us know.
+If your pull request contains breaking changes, please target the branch for the next major release and open a pull request against `main` that introduces the deprecation warnings and upgrade path.
+If you are unsure if the changes are considered breaking or not, open your pull request against the `main` branch and let us know.
 We understand it can be uncomfortable asking for help and this is why we have a [code of conduct](https://github.com/Shopify/polaris-react/blob/master/.github/CODE_OF_CONDUCT.md) to ensure the community is positive, encouraging, and helpful.